-Newer RAUC versions have added features and slot types, though (such as casync, eMMC boot partitions, MBR/GPT partition switching).
-If you use those features, older versions of RAUC that cannot handle them will refuse to install the bundle.
-As long as you don't use new features, our intention is that bundles created by newer versions will be installable by older versions.
+Newer RAUC versions have added features (such as casync), slot types (eMMC/MBR/GPT bootloader partitions) and bundle formats (verity and crypt).
+Only if you use those features by enabling them in the bundle manifest, older versions of RAUC that cannot handle them will refuse to install the bundle.
+As long as you don't enable new features, our intention is that bundles created by newer versions will be installable by older versions and any such issues would be considered a bug.